What Counts as Information?

 In 1943, the telephone in Winston Churchill’s war room was a problem.

-The transatlantic calls to Roosevelt were encrypted by a system called SIGSALY, fifty tons of equipment that digitized speech, scrambled it with one-time pads, and reassembled it on the other end.
+Transatlantic calls to Roosevelt were encrypted by SIGSALY, fifty tons of equipment that digitized speech, scrambled it with one-time pads, and reassembled it on the other end.
 The voice channel was mathematically unbreakable.
 The Germans couldn’t decode a single word.

 But Bell Labs engineer A.B.
 Clark noticed something troubling.
 The encryption scrambled the content of Churchill’s speech.
 It didn’t scramble the rhythm.
-The timing of syllables, the cadence of sentences, the patterns of pauses: all of it passed through intact.
+The timing of syllables, the cadence of sentences, the patterns of pauses—all passed through intact.

 SIGSALY was redesigned to mask timing patterns.
 The fix added more equipment.
 More weight.
 More complexity.
-All to hide something no one had thought to protect: the rhythm.
+All to hide something no one had thought to protect.

 The Beeping Safe

 In the 1980s, hotel room safes used a simple four-digit code.
-Guests would set their own combination, and the safe would beep once for each correct digit as you entered it.
+Guests would set their own combination.
+The safe beeped once for each correct digit as you entered it.

 A four-digit safe has 10,000 combinations.
 These safes fell in 40 tries.

 The safe protected the code.
-It didn’t protect information about the code: how many digits were correct.
-That distinction cost everything.
+It didn’t protect information about the code.

 The Collapse